project-hatohol/hatohol/server/README.md

 (1) Setup database of MySQL

+To setup database used by hatohol server, you need to execute helper command `hatohol-db-initiator`.

 Edit mysql section in `${prefix}/etc/hatohol/hatohol.conf` which is used for database settings (username, database name and password) before you execute `hatohol-db-initiator` to prepare database.
 Specify DBUSER and PASSWORD whose MySQL administrator user, respectively.